frnkmxwll/5hmC-Pathway-Analysis/README.md

 ### 7- GSEA results heatmap chart
 Location: ~/R Code/GeneSet_heatmap.R
 This script takes as input a list of gene sets, as a result of GSEA analysis, and provides a heatmap of the results with each row representing a specifi gene set.

+### 8 - Elastic net regularization to the multivariate logistic regression models using glmnet
+Location: ~/R Code/glmnet_prediction.R
+This script takes as input the training and validation sets output by script 4, and uses the training group to generate a logistic regression model which is then tested against the validation set.

 ## References:
 https://github.com/hbctraining/DGE_workshop/tree/master/lessons